Advanced level English - Britain

 In addition, many imagine that Britain is a country where they will be easily understood, given that millions of people all over the world, even in poor countries, have learned enough English to get by with.
 They also believe that it is easy to avoid being caught in Britain, as people in the UK do not carry identity cards.

 Britain is seen as a land of prosperity, a land of freedom and fairness, a land of hope and opportunity, and a land which is reputed to be more hospitable than most to stateless homeless refugees arriving across its borders.
-And to a certain degree, the image that these would-be immigrants have of the United Kingdom is based on fact, even if it is exaggerated fact.
+And up to a point, the image that these would-be immigrants have of the United Kingdom is based on fact, even if it is exaggerated fact.

 Now that it is much easier to get right across Europe by truck or by train or by plane, travelling from Asia to Europe has become far faster, and people-trafficking has become a very lucrative business.
-Criminal gangs in Asia, Russia Europe and the UK have been competing to set up illegal trade and trafficking networks that can bring them in a lot of money from selling forged documents or from smuggling people into Europe and in particular into Britain.
-And with thousands of trucks entering Britain from the Continent every day, those who traffick in human beings run less risk of getting caught than those who smuggle arms or contraband goods.
+Criminal gangs in Asia, Russia Europe and the UK have been competing to set up illegal trade and trafficking networks that can bring them in a lot of money from selling forged or stolen documents or smuggling people into Europe and in particular into Britain.
+Since 2018, traffickers have been using a new and highly dangerous way of sending people illegally to the UK – small-boats.
+Hundreds of prospective immigrants, including babies and children, have drowned in the cold waters of the English Channel, after getting into trouble in overcrowded flimsy rubber Zodiacs.
+That is the reality of people smuggling in the twenty twenties; but the traffickers don't care; for them it's good business, the profits can be enormous, and the risks of getting caught are not high.

 In many ways, the problem of illegal immigration from poor countries to rich ones is insoluble .
 The image of the good life in western countries is projected worldwide by the media, in the movies and on the Internet.
-As long as there is money to be made from poor people who dream, the criminal gangs who trade in human beings will keep trying to smuggle in passengers in the backs of lorries; and as long as the dream is promoted, people will keep on trying any means they can think of to make their way to Western Europe, and often, preferably, to Britain where they understand the language.
+As long as there is money to be made from poor people who dream, the criminal gangs who trade in human beings will keep trying to smuggle people in the backs of lorries or pack them like sardines into dangerously overloaded small boats.
+And as long as the dream is promoted, people will keep on trying, by any means they can think of, to make their way to Western Europe, and often, preferably, to Britain where they understand the language.

 .